 The course is experiential in two equally important ways:

-- It examines and utilizes methods developed in civil rights movements for encouraging agency and organizing collective action.
+1) It examines and utilizes methods developed in civil rights movements for encouraging agency and organizing collective action.
 Students are not treated as passive vessels for the deposit of information.
-Rather, they are guided to draw on their own resources in the development of interpretive and collaborative skills.
+Rather, they are guided to draw on their own resources in the development of interpretive, collaborative and advocacy skills.

-- At the end of the term - and, for selected students, in periods thereafter - students work as expert collaborators in
+2) During the course of the seminar - and, for selected students, in periods thereafter - students work as expert collaborators in